sharetribe/flex-docs/src/docs/tutorial/configuration/index.md

 const listingMinimumPriceSubUnits = 0;
 ```

-We can ignore the **currencyConfig** since our currency is euro.
-If you
+We can ignore the **currencyConfig** since our currency is the euro.
+If
-are using some other currency, you can read more about currencyConfig
+you are using some other currency, you can read more about
-from
+currencyConfig from
 [this document](/guides/how-to-set-up-currency-in-ftw/#3-check-the-currency-configjs-file).

 The third variable, **listingMinimumPriceSubUnits**, is more relevant.
-Stripe (the payment processor used by Flex) has
+Stripe (the payment processor used by Flex) has a
 [minimum (and maximum) charge amounts per currency](https://stripe.com/docs/currencies#minimum-and-maximum-charge-amounts).
 For euros, the minimum charge amount is 50 cents at the time when this
 article was written.